 NewEARS Album Of The Month

-Click on the following link for a complete list of bands that have played for the NewEARS Art Rock Series New England Events
+There are no NewEARS show announcements at this time Click on the following link for a complete list of bands that have played for the NewEARS Art Rock Series New England Events

 |

-NewEARS Featured Show:
+NewEARS Featured Shows:

 Season 11 of the NewEARS Prog Show is back on Delicious Agony Progressive Rock Radio. ![]() Click here for Season 4-11 and the latest podcast from Delicious Agony - Progressive Rock Radio Click here for a complete list of artists that have appeared on the NewEARS Prog Show Season 1-3 NewEARS Prog Show Sponsors